 Since the signing of the U.S. Constitution in 1785, the issue of slavery had driven an inexorable wedge between the Northern and Southern regions of the United States.
 The agrarian Southern states claimed that they needed slaves to profitably work the large cotton, rice, and sugar plantations that dominated the southern economy.
 The more industrialized, more populated, and more economically powerful Northern states, on the other hand, felt that slavery was an evil that should be eradicated.
 However, though slavery was a major issue leading up to the conflict, the Southern states were also concerned about their rights in an increasingly northern-dominated Federal Government.

-The election of Abraham Lincoln as President of the U.S., in 1860, ultimately tipped the scales toward an American Civil War.
+The election of Abraham Lincoln as President of the U.S., in 1860, ultimately tipped the scales toward a Civil War.
 Led by South Carolina, seven Southern states, fearful that Lincoln would act on his vow to eliminate slavery during his tenure as President, thus trampling their States' Rights, summarily seceded from the Union to form the Confederate States of America.
 By the time hostilities began, in 1861, four more Southern states had seceded, for a total of 11.

 Known in the U.S. today as simply “The Civil War,” the American Civil War, during the four years of conflict, was called “The War Between the States” in the North, and “The War of Secession” in the South.
 Most of the major battles of the American Civil War were fought in the southern states.
 Indeed, many battles took place in the state of Virginia, where the Confederate capitol, Richmond, Virginia became a prime objective of northern forces.